top of page

 Some time ago, I was in the market for another way to receive digital payments from local clients through the wix platform.
 After testing a couple providers, BuzzPAY proved itself the best option for me and ultimately, my clients.
 Not only does the platform serve Caribbean and International clients, but it’s also super easy to integrate with the WIX platform.

-And please share my article if you liked it
+👇Use the social links below to share my article if you liked it

 bottom of page